 B. PPM 3-32, Discrimination, Harassment, and Sexual Misconduct

-Weber State University is committed to ensuring that students, faculty, staff, and community members are able to participate fully and equally in the University’s programs and activities within the bounds of maintaining safety, health, and security standards in regards to animals on University Controlled Property.
+Weber State University is committed to helping students, faculty, staff, and community members participate fully in the University’s programs and activities within the bounds of maintaining safety, health, and security standards in regards to animals on University Controlled Property.
 This policy establishes the rules and expectations regarding the presence of animals on University Controlled Property.
 It also provides guidelines the University uses to determine whether or not an animal is a reasonable accommodation for individuals with a disability.